June 6, 2023

 May 4, 2022 by Martin Luigi Lagustan

-Before you decide to put your condo up for sale or lease, you have to know how the current residential market is doing and the Philippine economy as well.
+Before you decide to put your condo up for sale or lease, you have to know how the current residential market is doing and the Philippine economy as well amidst the surge of face to face activities.
 Luckily, Colliers just submitted its most recent data for the first quarter of 2022 for the residential property outlook.
 Read this article to learn more about real estate markets situation, their recommendations and where you should buy a house or condo.

 Colliers Q1 Report and Recommendations for Residential Real Estate